 In experimental models of ligament damage, stem cell therapy has been shown to produce better results than surgery.
 Stem cell therapy heals ligaments, recreates the enthesis (the anchor point of the ligament to the bone) and produces type II collagen that mimics the ligament tissue before it was damaged.
 Surgically repaired ligaments heal with scar tissue, not type II collagen, and are never as strong as the original ligament.

-Stem Cell Therapy and PRP are, therefore, the treatment of choice for ligament sprains.
+Stem Cell Therapy and PRP are, therefore, the treatment of choice for ligament sprains in dogs.
 Research shows that the therapy must be placed into the damaged ligament to be effective.
 Injecting PRP and stem cells into these cases requires advanced imaging such as ultrasound.

 Osker is a Weimaraner dog with ligament injury called hyperextension injury.
 Osker is a big dog, and jumped down from a high bed onto the floor, placing all of his weight on the ligaments supporting the carpus (wrist).
 These ligaments failed, causing lameness and swelling.
 Radiographs show the swelling, but not the exact area of damage.
 Ultrasound, on the other hand, showed the ligament and the area of tearing.
 This area was injected with PRP, and Osker healed well.
 Unfortunately, a couple of months later he did the same thing on the other leg.